greenvisionmedia/Documentation/docs/Class Naming.md

 ```

 `[hide-visually]`
 Hides the element visually, without obscuring it from screen readers.
+Also visible if accessed via the keyboard.
 ```
 .hide-visually:not(:focus):not(:active) {
 	clip: rect(0 0 0 0) !important;